-Our practice uses Myopia Management to better educate our patients and families about the implications of progressive myopia, screen for at-risk patients and select the most appropriate treatments.
+We distinguish ourselves by educating our patients and families about the implications of progressive myopia, we screen at-risk patients and select the most appropriate Myopia Management treatments.

 Aging eyes, medically known as presbyopia, is a condition in which the lens of the eye gradually loses its flexibility, making it harder to focus clearly on close objects such as printed words.
 Distance vision, on the other hand, is usually not affected.

 Unfortunately, presbyopia is an inevitable part of aging and cannot be prevented by diet, lifestyle or visual habits.
 However, it is treatable with several types of corrective lenses, including progressives, bifocals and trifocals, single-vision reading glasses, multifocal contact lenses and monovision therapy.

 Professional Eye Care Center a Vision Source member will work with you to diagnose your vision problem and suggest the best treatment option for your eyes.